lazzi1/lazzi1/README.md

 - ⚡ Fun fact : " lazzi1 loves exploring the universe of possibitilies ! "
 -  And also enjoy combining creativity with logic—whether it's debugging code or designing innovative engineering solutions.

--  📫 Let’s Connect
+-  📫 Let’s Connect :
    Feel free to connect with me to collaborate, share ideas, or discuss exciting projects!
-      - Email : matricpass2021@gmail.com
+- E-mail : matricpass2021@gmail.com

 <!---
 lazzi1/lazzi1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.